bkeepers/dotenv-deployment/README.md

 ### Capistrano 3

+This gem is not needed; Capistrano 3 has a baked-in mechanism for symlinking files.
 Just add `.env` to the list of linked files, for example:

 ```ruby
 set :linked_files, %w{config/database.yml .env}